DFRobot/DFRobot_PAJ7620U2/README.md

 In this Arduino library, we will show you the basic usage of the PAJ7620 gesture sensor.
 You can experience the functions below using the built-in examples:
   1. Read the 9 gestures' function in fast mode.
   2. Read the function of the 9 basic gestures and 4 expanded gestures in slow mode.
-  3. An example of gesture sequence recognition in fast mode, we call it gesture code.
+  3. An example of gesture sequence recognition in fast mode, we call it gesture password.

 ## Installation